cgewecke/hardhat-gas-reporter/docs/advanced.md

     // Useful if you have overloaded methods
     showMethodSig: true,

-    // Debits intrinsic gas for state-changing method calls to model contracts
+    // Debits intrinsic gas for state-changing method calls in order to model contracts
     // that will never be called by an EOA
     includeIntrinsicGas: false,